gatsbysghost/lookout/README.md

 # README
 ## Lookout (a Cloud URL DB Status Checker Service)
+### Important notes if you are attempting to reproduce the project
+- I’ve added the following line to /etc/crontab on each FMC we’re monitoring to delete the full brightcloud db (to trigger a download attempt):
+`*/9 * * * * root rm -f /var/sf/cloud_download/full_bcdb*`
+-  Any time the server boots up, it will be necessary to manually start the mongodb engine (and it may be necessary to start the Python services).
+The command to do so is:
+`sudo mongod --fork --config /etc/mongod.conf --auth`

 ### Server Administration
-- **NOTE: Any time the server reboots, it will be necessary to manually start the mongodb engine.** The command to do so is:
-`sudo mongod --fork --config /etc/mongod.conf --auth`
 - Three main services auto-start with systemd (config files in /lib/systemd/system):
 	- tasc (Automated SSH to monitored FMCs)
 	- lookout (Status Checker & Database Updater)